kimrodriguezFINTECH/BUSINESS-CASE-OF-FINTECH-DOMAINS-/README.md

 ## Business Activities:
 * What specific financial problem is the company or project trying to solve?

-Transfer of assets can take hours or even days for a settlment depending on what financial transaction is being done.
-There are always constant frictions and risks as well.
+As mentioned JPM Coin is trying to resolve problems some of the most compelling banking problems that relate to transfer of digital assets, payments, and confidential information sharing within banking.
+For example transfer of assets can take hours or even days for a settlment to happen depending on what financial transaction is being done.
+In addition, there are always constant frictions and risks that come with these types of transactions.

 Example 1:
-Whenever you buy or sell a stock there are two important dates which are the transation date and the settlement date that must be done within a certain amount of time.
+Whenever you buy or sell a stock there are two important dates which is the transation date and the settlement date, that must be done within a certain amount of time.
 However, with Blockchain buying and selling stock can be transfered and settleed almost institanous.
-Thus, by eliminating that setlement time this can reduce or even elimnate counter party risk.
+With blockhain not considering that time frame in the settlement this can reduce or even elimnate counter party risk.

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?